programminghistorian/jekyll/en/lessons/data_wrangling_and_management_in_R.md

 organize and manipulate your data in R. Later, you will probably want to graph your data in some way.
 I recommend that you begin looking at the [ggplot2](http://www.ggplot2.org) package for a set of tools that work well with dplyr.
-In addition, you may want to take examine some of the other functions that come with dplyr to hone your skills.
-Either way, this should provide a good foundation to build on and covers a lot of the common problems you will encounter.
+In addition, you may want to examine some of the other functions that come with dplyr to hone your skills.
+Either way, this should provide a good foundation to build on and cover a lot of the common problems you will encounter.